distcode/w365ws/Overview.md

    2. After the VM is created successfully, select it and click 'Networking' in the resource menu.
    3. Next to **Network Interface:** click the name of the NIC 'opDC'.
    4. In the resource menu under *Settings* click the item 'IP configurations' and in the list click the line 'opDC - IPv4 - Primary - ...'
-   5. Under '**Private** IP address settings' set the assignment to 'Static' and type the IP address: '10.100.20.100'.
+   5. Under *'**Private** IP address settings'* set the assignment to 'Static' and type the IP address: '10.100.20.100'.
    6. Click 'Save' and wait until the deployment has finished.
    7. Navigate to the resource group 'RG-W365Env' and click the vnet 'VNet-Hub'.
-   8. In the resource menu under *Settings*'* select 'DNS servers' and set the IP Address '10.100.20.100' for a custom DNS server.
+   8. In the resource menu under **Settings** select 'DNS servers' and set the IP Address '10.100.20.100' for a custom DNS server.
 Click 'Save'.
    9. Navigate to your VM 'opDC' and connect to it via RDP.

 #### 3. Task - Configure Azure Active Directory Connect and Device settings